revolist/revogrid-docs/gantt/professional-services-gantt.md

 In many services businesses, the account team sees commitments in a CRM, consultants see assignments elsewhere, finance watches budget in a PSA, and the project plan lives in another tab.
 People spend time reconciling those views precisely when they should be resolving a delivery risk.

 An embedded Gantt brings the working plan into the operational product.
 The left-side grid can carry client and business fields; the timeline adds sequence, duration, milestones, and dependency context.
-RevoGrid Gantt supports task hierarchy, dependencies, assignments, calendars, workload diagnostics, milestones, costs, baselines, and progress.
+RevoGantt supports task hierarchy, dependencies, assignments, calendars, workload diagnostics, milestones, costs, baselines, and progress.
 Your application decides which of those fields users can change and how accepted changes return to the systems of record.

 That shared view helps people answer practical questions: